 Nkem Ifejika

-I've just done a documentary for Radio 4's Artworks strand where I try to reconcile my love for hip hop music with whether I can share it with my teenage son.
+I made a documentary for Radio 4's Artworks strand where I tried to reconcile my love for hip hop music with whether I can share it with my teenage son.
 The music is incredible, but some of it is... spicy to say the least.

 I speak to among others, Romesh Ranganathan and my childhood friend Babou Ceesay, to try and figure out what to do.
 Listen here!